Commerce Exam > Commerce Notes > Economics Class 12 > Introduction: Liberalization, Privatisation and Globalisation

 FAQs on Introduction: Liberalization, Privatisation and Globalisation - Economics Class 12 - Commerce

-2. How does privatization impact the economy?
+2. How does privatization impact public services?

-3. What are the benefits of globalization?
+3. What are the main advantages of globalisation?

 Download as PDF